Brisbane additional floral emblem community consultation

 Floral emblems provide a symbolic representation of the values and presence of specific geographic areas.
 They are one of the many ways residents can connect to a city and its identity, as well as create a sense of civic pride.

-Why is Council adding a second floral emblem?
+Why is Council adding an additional floral emblem?

-To reflect the current values and presence of our city and in response to requests from the community, Council is seeking input from residents to help inform the selection of an additional floral emblem that is native to Brisbane, which will sit alongside the red poinsettia.
+To reflect the current values and presence of our city and in response to requests from the community, Council sought input from residents to help select an additional floral emblem that is native to Brisbane to sit alongside the Red Poinsettia.

-Why was the poinsettia chosen as Brisbane’s original floral emblem?
+Why was the Red Poinsettia chosen as Brisbane’s original floral emblem?

-Although indigenous to Mexico and Central America, the poinsettia grows well in Brisbane and was selected by the people to represent our city in 1930, not long after greater Brisbane became an entity on 1 October 1925.
+Although indigenous to Mexico and Central America, the Red Poinsettia grows well in Brisbane and was selected by the people to represent our city in 1930, not long after greater Brisbane became an entity on 1 October 1925.

 What are the native floral emblems for Australia, Queensland, and other Queensland local government areas?